Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Extrapolation

 We utilize the understanding that the bias in NR waveforms is proportional to $\Delta^\alpha$.
 Thus, if all aspects of PE remain consistent across the recovery of each differently resolved injection, the bias in the final posterior due to finite resolution should also be proportional to $\Delta^\alpha$.
 Keeping this in mind, we fit the following function to the posteriors recovered for all four injections:

-Here $a$ and $b$ are fitting constants, while $\alpha$ takes a value of $4$ \cite{PhysRevD.104.044037} for the NR waveforms used in this study.
+Here $a$ and $b$ are fitting constants, and $\alpha$ takes a value of $4$ \cite{PhysRevD.104.044037} for the NR waveforms used in this study.
 We then fit this function to the $\mc_c$ posteriors, for all three systems and for both detectors at the SNRs mentioned in Table \ref{tab:extrapolation_normalized}.
 Analyzing the posteriors at the SNRs in Table \ref{tab:extrapolation_normalized}, we find the standard deviation tends to remain approximately the same for all the different resolution $\mc_c$ posteriors.
 Using this observation, alongside the median of $\mc_c$ posterior for $M/\infty$ injection, we can determine the normalized bias in the highest resolution $\mc_c$ posterior, which are listed in Table \ref{tab:extrapolation_normalized}.
 Our findings show that the highest-resolution waveform utilized for each synthetic source meets the accuracy requirements for the injected SNRs, validating the comparison of low-resolution posteriors with the highest-resolution posterior.

 Figure \ref{fig:fit} demonstrates the application of the extrapolation procedure.
 It is clear from the figure that the $\mc_c$ median at $M/\infty$ does not align with the injected value.
-This discrepancy is expected, due to the discrepancy between the extrapolated NR waveforms $h_\infty$ and the recovery model \NRSur $h_{\rm sur}$, as discussed in Sec.~\ref{ssec:Approach}.
-The difference can be due to a number of factors, including differences in how waveforms are extracted and possibly the finite spectral resolution of the NR waveforms the surrogate is based on \cite{Boyle_2019}.
+This discrepancy is expected, due to differences between the extrapolated NR waveforms $h_\infty$ and the recovery model \NRSur $h_{\rm sur}$, as discussed in Sec.~\ref{ssec:Approach}.
+We find that the differences between $h_\infty$ and $h_{\rm sur}$ is ultimately due to mismatches between the {\tt MAYA} waveforms we use for our injections, and the {\tt SpEC} \cite{Boyle_2019} waveforms which underlie $h_{\rm sur}$.
+For the parameters shows in Table~\ref{tab:param}, the mismatches between {\tt SpEC} and $h_{\rm sur}$ are on the order of $10^{-4}$.
+Meanwhile, for the same parameters, the mismatches between {\tt MAYA} and $h_{\rm sur}$ and between {\tt MAYA} and {\tt SpEC} waveforms are both on the order of $10^{-3}$, suggesting that the observed parameter discrepancy can be ascribed to differences between {\tt SpEC} and {\tt MAYA} waveforms.
+These differences can be possibly due to the fact that the {\tt MAYA} waveforms used in our study were extracted at finite radius whereas the {\tt SpEC} waveforms used in the construction of the recovery model were extrapolated to infinity.
+Furthermore, the two NR codes employ different methods to solve partial differential equations, which could also explain the discrepancy.